umairgul/jquery-validation-rules-with-masking/README.md

 - If you prefer the standalone Inputmask build, uncomment the `masking/inputmask.min.js` include and remove the jQuery binding file.
 - Consider adding explicit server-side validation for any submitted files and sensitive inputs (SSN, birth date) — masks and client-side validation are only for UX and convenience.

-## License

-This repository has no license specified.
-Add a `LICENSE` file if you want to apply an open source license.

 ## Acknowledgements

 - jQuery Validation plugin - https://jqueryvalidation.org/